randyrossi/bmc64/docs/NETWORKING.md

   BMC64 closes the TCP connection when the driver lowers DTR.
 A remote CNP disconnect produces the same state transition through the SwiftLink NMI.

-## Testing or Debugging
+## Testing and Debugging

 ### Modem Transport Probe

 Before troubleshooting a live BBS, the repository includes a TCP transport probe.
-This was original used to solve TCP stalling issues.
+It was originally used to diagnose TCP stalling issues.

 Run it on another computer on the same LAN as BMC64: